 To be able to evaluate a tool for you and your team, especially a continuous integration server like Bitrise, you usually need to have a project or a mobile app to test the setup, integration, and configuration.
 But what if you don't have a suitable project or app for this purpose?

 You don't need to connect your GitHub, GitLab, or Bitbucket account: the apps are already integrated into the platform.
-All you need to do is head to the Getting Started page, choose the project type and run the sample app.
+All you need to do is head to the Getting Started page, choose the project type and run the demo app.

 Sounds interesting?
 Let’s get started! 🚀